SAP-samples/cloud-extension-s4hana-business-process/mission/configure-oData-Service/README.md

 2. Enter your Technical User in the field *User*

    ![Copy User](./images/configure-oData-Service-6.png)

+3. Click on "Create button" to create new technical user.
-3. Change *User Type* to 'Dialog'
+4. Change *User Type* to 'Dialog'
-4. Create a new *Password* for your User and repeat it to verify
+5. Create a new *Password* for your User and repeat it to verify
 6. Switch to the *Address Tab* and add the corresponding lastname to the lastname field. *Save* your Technical User with the save button

    ![Change User](./images/configure-oData-Service-7.png)

-6. Navigate to transaction code: '/nPFCG'
+7. Navigate to transaction code: '/nPFCG'
-7. Enter 'EVENTMESH' in the *Role* field, then click on the *Single Role* button
+8. Enter 'EVENTMESH' in the *Role* field, then click on the *Single Role* button

  ![Assign Transaction](./images/configure-oData-Service-8.png)

-8. On the next screen enter a description first, then switch to the *Menu* tab and *save* the role in the pop-up window
+9. On the next screen enter a description first, then switch to the *Menu* tab and *save* the role in the pop-up window
-9. Click on the *Transaction* button on the menu tab to enter a new Transaction
+10. Click on the *Transaction* button on the menu tab to enter a new Transaction
-10. Enter the transaction code for which you need to provide access in the pop-up window.
+11. Enter the transaction code for which you need to provide access in the pop-up window.
 In our case enter 'BP'
-11. Click on *Assign Transactions* to finish
+12. Click on *Assign Transactions* to finish

      ![Business Partner](./images/configure-oData-Service-9.png)

-12. Select 'Authorization Default' from the 'Transaction dropdown' in the menu tab
+13. Select 'Authorization Default' from the 'Transaction dropdown' in the menu tab
-13. In the pop-up window.
+14. In the pop-up window.
 Select 'SAP Gateway: Service Groups Metadata' as Authorization Default from the pull down menu, and change *Object Type* to 'IWSG SAP Gateway: Service Groups Metadata'
-14. Enter the name of active Business Partner API - you can look this up using the menu - into to the table and click on *Copy*
+15. Enter the name of active Business Partner API - you can look this up using the menu - into to the table and click on *Copy*

       ![Change Authorizations](./images/configure-oData-Service-10.png)

-15. Now switch to the *Authorizations* tab and click on *Change Authorization Data*
+16. Now switch to the *Authorizations* tab and click on *Change Authorization Data*

     ![Insert Authorizations](./images/configure-oData-Service-12.png)

-16. Don´t forget to *Save* the role first
+17. Don´t forget to *Save* the role first
-17. Navigate to *Edit->Insert Authorizations -> From template*
+18. Navigate to *Edit->Insert Authorizations -> From template*

 ![Apply Template](./images/configure-oData-Service-14.png)

-18. Search for '/IWFND/RT_GW_USER' in the pop-up window and click on the checkmark to apply the template
+19. Search for '/IWFND/RT_GW_USER' in the pop-up window and click on the checkmark to apply the template

       ![Status](./images/configure-oData-Service-15.png)
-19. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
+20. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
-20. Go back and Switch to the User tab, select your technical user and click on User Comparison and click on full comparisons in the pop up
+21. Go back and Switch to the User tab, select your technical user and click on User Comparison and click on full comparisons in the pop up

-21. Go to transaction /pfcg to open Role Maintenance.
+22. Go to transaction /pfcg to open Role Maintenance.
       > HINT: You can find a detailed explanation of the next steps in this [tutorial](https://pages.github.tools.sap/CPES/CPAppDevelopment-dev/S4HANA_event_setup_2020/)

-22. Enter Role as SAP_IWXBE_RT_XBE_ADM and Click on Change Icon.
+23. Enter Role as SAP_IWXBE_RT_XBE_ADM and Click on Change Icon.
-23. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
+24. Now click on *Status*, then generate with clicking the icon on the top and *save* the profile in the pop-up
-24. Click on the *generate icon*
+25. Click on the *generate icon*

    ![Generate Icon](./images/configure-oData-Service-16.png)

-25. Go back and Switch to the *User* tab, select your technical user and click on *User Comparison* and click on full comparisons in the pop up
+26. Go back and Switch to the *User* tab, select your technical user and click on *User Comparison* and click on full comparisons in the pop up
-26. Log off from the admin user system by entering the transaction '/nEX'
+27. Log off from the admin user system by entering the transaction '/nEX'
-27. Log on to the GUI using your newly created Technical User
+28. Log on to the GUI using your newly created Technical User